An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Ovarian cancer grows quickly and can progress from early to advanced stages within a year.
 Paying attention to symptoms can help improve a woman's chances of being diagnosed and treated promptly.
 Detecting cancer while it is still in its earliest stages may help improve prognosis.

-See your health care provider if you have the following symptoms on a daily basis for more than a few weeks:
+See your provider if you have the following symptoms on a daily basis for more than a few weeks:

 - Bloating or swollen belly area